NuNormas/CRMApi/README.md

 - Java 11 or later
 - Gradle 7.x or later: Ensure you have Gradle 7.x or a later version installed.
 - Spring Boot 2.7.x or later
-- MySQL or any other database supported by Spring Boot
+- PostgreSQL or any other database supported by Spring Boot
 - Mockito for testing

 ### Steps to Build and Run